ExpanseLLC/lambda_authorizer/README.md

-# Custom Lambda Authorizer for ApiGateway
+# Custom Lambda Authorizer for ApiGateway using Node and Promise Pattern
 Enables API Authorization using Bearer Tokens from Google, Facebook and Amazon Id Providers.

 ## External Resources ##